-- 1. Demonstrate the following commands

-- i.
-Date Command

-- ii.
-Calendar Command

-- iii.
-Basic Calculator Commands

-- iv.
-Print Command

-- v.
-Script Command

-- vi.
-Manual Command

-- 2. i.
-Use the appropriate command to determine your login shell

-- ii.
-Use the /etc/passwd file to verify the result of step i.

-- iii.Use the who command and redirect the result to a file called myfile1.
-Use the more command to see the contents of myfile1.

-- iv.
-Use the date and who commands in sequence (in one line) such that the output of date will display on the screen and the output of who will be redirected to a file called myfile2.
-Use the more command to check the contents of myfile2.
+- 1) a) Login to the system - b) Use the appropriate command to determine your login shell - c) Use the /etc/passwd file to verify the result of step b. - d) Use the who command and redirect the result to a file called myfile1.
+Use the more command to see the contents of myfile1. - e) Use the date and who commands in sequence (in one line) such that the output of date will display on the screen and the output of who will be redirected to a file called myfile2.
+Use the more command to check the contents of myfile2. - a) Write a sed command that deletes the first character in each line in a file. - b) Write a sed command that deletes the character before the last character in each line in a file. - c) Write a sed command that swaps the first and second words in each line in a file.